PackeTsar/meraki-cli/README.md

 -----------------------------------------
 ##   GETTING STARTED   ##

+## Prepare your OS

+In order to use Meraki-CLI, you need to have Python 3 installed on your OS.
+If you do not yet have Python 3 installed, visit [https://github.com/PackeTsar/Install-Python](https://github.com/PackeTsar/Install-Python)

 ### Getting and Using your API Key

 Meraki-CLI is command-line driven and once installed can be run with the command `mcli`